ChevalierSoft/waterdrop/README.md

 # waterdrop

 ## Decription
-A tool to know if a 2D map is closed or if they are some leaks.
+waterdrop is a tool to know if a 2D map is closed or if they are some leaks.

 ## Requierment
 Your map should have walls (1), floor (0 or ' ') and one player start position (N, S, W or E).